AI4Math-ShanZhang/SVE-Math/README.md

 │   │   ├── testmini.json
 ```
 ## 🌟 Training
 Please load the model weights, including the LLM Qwen-2.5 and our visual encoder GeoGLIP.
 For convenience, we have released the model [Qwen2.5-Math-7B-Instruct-GeoGLIP](https://huggingface.co/zs0506/Qwen2.5-Math-7B-Instruct-GeoGLIP) for easy access.
-You sholud save it in the checkpoint folder.
+You sholud save it in the checkpoint folder before launching the training scripts.
 - **MathV360K**

   Run full-finetuning: